Iraq holds first provincial elections in a decade | Politics

 - Iraq

+Security in the country has improved gradually since then and public focus has shifted to decrepit government services, high unemployment and rampant corruption - issues at the heart of 2019 mass protests that were violently suppressed by security forces.
+GROWING POWER

 Sadr's Shi'ite rivals, who blocked his bid to form a government after he emerged as a winner in 2021 parliamentary polls, are likely to take control of most local councils, especially in the mainly Shi'ite southern provinces.
-This would further consolidate the power of the ruling Shi'ite alliance which is close to Iran, known as the Coordination Framework, deepening their power via access to state oil wealth that can be spent on local projects and services.
+This would further consolidate the power of the ruling Shi'ite alliance, which is close to Iran and known as the Coordination Framework, deepening power via access to state oil wealth that can be spent on local projects and services.

-Voting takes place in 15 of Iraq's 18 provinces to select 285 council-members whose duties include appointing powerful provincial governors and overseeing local administration.
+Voting takes place in 15 of Iraq's 18 provinces to select 285 council members, who appoint powerful provincial governors and oversee local administration.
 Elections in Iraq's semi-autonomous Kurdistan region, which includes three provinces, are expected to take place next year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)